 Aurora is a serial social entrepreneur who has focused on achieving global sustainability through innovation and empowerment.
-She is the founder of Ray Power Africa and Maakola, using solar power to make energy accessible and affordable, and fashion to shine a spotlight on female fortitude through a modern concept of luxury.
+She is the founder of Maakola and Ray Power Africa, using fashion to shine a spotlight on female fortitude through a modern concept of luxury, and solar power to make energy accessible and affordable.

 Her career spans the tech world from Silicon Valley to innovative energy and economic solutions across the world.
 In addition to her work in Ghana and Washington D.C.
 For the past five years, Aurora has been recognized as a Global Shaper by the World Economic Forum.
 She earned a bachelor’s degree in communication sciences from Università di Bologna.
 She is Italian but moved to Silicon Valley during her first year of undergraduate study, and her experience in San Francisco is what led her to discover a passion for technology and change at scale, going on to found her first venture, Hack for Big Choices, in 2012 to bridge the innovation gap by educating younger generations regarding how to solve key issues that stifle their countries’ development through entrepreneurship.

 “I founded Maakola to challenge the concept of beauty.
 It’s not just about how we look, but about how we feel, too.
 I want women to feel good about the clothes they wear through beautiful design, ethical production and conscious consumption, without compromise.”